EMPLOYMENT PRACTICES LIABILITY (EPLI)

-Employment Practices Liability Insurance (EPL Insurance) is a policy covering wrongful acts committed by directors and officers, management personnel and employees arising from the employment process.
+Employment Practices Liability Insurance (EPLI) is a policy covering wrongful acts committed by directors and officers, management personnel and employees arising from the employment process.
 The most common covered claims include: wrongful termination, discrimination, sexual harassment and retaliation.
-In addition, this policy can cover inappropriate work conduct, defamation, invasion of privacy, failure to promote, deprivation of a career opportunity and negligent evaluation.
-The EPLI policy is written on a claims-made basis and the limits are eroded by defense costs.
+EPLI also covers inappropriate work conduct, defamation, invasion of privacy, failure to promote, deprivation of a career opportunity and negligent evaluation.
+EPLI policies are written on a claims-made basis, and limits are eroded by defense costs.

-Third party EPL Insurance coverage could save your business.
-Just a few years ago, not many insurance companies wrote EPLI that included third party coverage.
-This would cover claims mentioned in the definition above that are brought by your customers.
-Businesses that have a lot of contact with the public are more susceptible to these claims.
-Examples would be: hotels, restaurants, country clubs, medical facilities, schools and religious institutions.
+Third party EPLI coverage could save your business.
+Businesses that have a high volume of contact with the public are more susceptible to certain claims (hotels, restaurants, country clubs, medical facilities, schools and religious institutions)

-It is important to review the EPLI policy to make sure that is does not exclude certain categories of claims such, assault and battery in a harassment context, wage-and-hour claims and claims alleging a violation of such laws as the Family Medical Leave ACT (FMLA), the National Labor Relations Act (NLRA), the Fair Labor Standards Act (FLSA) and the Occupational Safety and Health Act (OSHA).
+It is best that your EPLI policy does not exclude certain categories of claims, such as: assault and battery in a harassment context, wage-and-hour claims and claims alleging a violation of such laws as the family medical leave act (FMLA), the national labor relations act (NLRA), the fair labor standards act (FLSA) and the occupational safety and health act (OSHA).